Codium-ai/codium-code-examples/README.md

 - Terms of use: https://www.codium.ai/terms-of-use
 - Privacy policy: https://www.codium.ai/platform-privacy-policy

-Please notice - Like other popular tools (such as copilot), we also send code snippets to our servers.
+Please notice - Like other popular generative-AI tools (such as copilot), we also send code snippets to our servers.